 Concerning the product quality, PdE has worked on BGC quality control: review of RTQC and contact with providers (Instituto Hidrografico, Portugal and IEO, Spain) in order to see the procedures applied at provider level, and to agree in the recovering of data after calibration procedures from providers.

 To enhance the completeness of the product, partners reviewed EMODnet reports about parameters and stations in the IBI INSTAC compared with information showed by providers.
-Some of the reported problems are still under investigations.
+Some of the reported problems are still under investigation.
 Actions are planned to follow recommendations raised by EMODnet and finalize a feedback report to EMODnet.

 Actions are also taken to add stations measuring waves in particular coastal stations (PdE) in the IBI system measuring SST and waves, but also from more providers (e.g. Marine Institute, Xunta Galicia).
 New IBI providers were contacted and agreed in the procedure to transfer the new information.
 It will take some time to have everything ready.